The Beginner’s Guide To Greek Wines

 Muscat of Samos from Samos

-Muscat of Samos comes in various styles, from dry to sweet, but also with Muscat’s aromatic lychee and perfumed notes.
-One of the most popular styles is Vin Doux, which is a mistelle (a blend of fresh Muscat juice and Muscat grappa–muscat spirit), offering sweet marmalade, lychee, and Turkish delight flavors, with subtle hay notes on the finish (a characteristic from grappa).
+Muscat of Samos comes in various styles, from dry to sweet, but also with Muscat’s typical aromatic lychee and perfumed notes.
+One of the most popular styles is Vin Doux, which is a mistelle (a blend of fresh Muscat juice and Muscat grappa–muscat spirit).
+It offers sweet marmalade, lychee, and Turkish delight flavors, with subtle hay notes on the finish (a characteristic of grappa).

 12. Mavrodaphne